VladaAlek/pp-commerce-261124/README.md

 Upon landing on the index page, users can click the *Explore Courses* button.
 There, it can learn more about the basic structure of the *individual courses*.
 The basic logos are shown in the head section so that the particular courses are visually different from others.
 The following values: *Difficulty Level*, *Credits*, *Number of Lectures*, *Short Description*, *Estimated Time*, *Starting date* and *Price* are displayed textually on this level.
 The value *Test* is indicated with the appropriate [icons](docs/images/test%20exist.png) in specific colors to raise the user's attention on this feature (**note:** the same feature present on the [individual course view](docs/images/test exist individual category.png)).
 Logged superusers can edit or delete the content of individual courses [edit or delete](docs/images/edit%20and%20delete%20course%20categories.png).
 However, this option is exclusively available to [superusers](docs/images/resticted%20edit%20.png).
 By choosing the edit option, the [form page](docs/images/edit%20form.png) to edit the course's content opens.
 The functionality is tested: [step 1](docs/images/edit%20flood%201.png); [step 2](docs/images/edit%20flood%203.png).
 After the change has been submitted, the [popup message](docs/images/edit%20flood%202.png) informs the user about the consequences of his last activity.

-To prevent unintentional deletion, a safety net in the form of a deletion modal has been introduced: [step 1](docs/images/test%20deletion%20modal.png); [step 2](docs/images/test%20deletion%20modal%201.png).
+In order to prevent unintentional deletion, a safety net in the form of a deletion modal has been introduced: [step 1](docs/images/test%20deletion%20modal.png); [step 2](docs/images/test%20deletion%20modal%201.png).

 The deletion of the part of a database is indicated by [message deleted](docs/images/message%20deleted.png) info in the popup field, too [Source code](https://getbootstrap.com/docs/4.1/components/modal/ "Bootstrap Modal Documentation").